FerasHamam/Dynamic-Resource-Control-Experiment/zmqSender/README.md

 ## 1. Download the following
 Go to this [link](https://drive.google.com/drive/folders/1EkHXA-k_TWk6JEP-0-5hSmtBPsAUsPXu?usp=share_link) and download all the files.

-From the server side run the following:
+From the sender side run the following:
 ```sh
 mkdir /path/to/zmqSender/data/
 ```